joelwk/chanscope-knowledge-agents/deployment/README_DEPLOYMENT.md

 - No sensitive credentials are stored in the container
 - Environment variables containing API keys are marked as sensitive

-## Alignment with Chanscope Approach
+## Alignment with Chanscope Retrieval Approach

-This Docker setup aligns with the Chanscope approach requirements:
+This Docker setup aligns with the Chanscope Retrieval approach requirements:

 1. **Data Processing Pipeline**:
    - Initial data ingestion from S3